Death – Dying – Dementia

 What is the format?

-We will meet five times over the course of nine weeks, individually or as a group.
-You will have one week between each meeting for homework and thoughtful reflection.
+Mindful Endings groups meet on Zoom every other week for five session.
+You will use the weeks in between sessions for fieldwork, reflection, and writing.
 You will be ready to file your directives nine weeks after we begin.

 Throughout this process, you will:

 - explore end-of-life questions and concerns informed by relevant articles, podcasts, and TED Talks

 - discuss participants’ experiences with death and dying

 - discover how ever-evolving advances in medical technology complicate end-of-life decisions